Grant Edwards: Strength sports

-In 1991 Edwards would change tack and became a member of the Australian Bobsleigh Team competing in the World Cup circuit throughout Europe and North America and as a member of the 1992 and 1994 Australian Winter Olympic Squad.
+In 1991 Edwards would change tack and became a member of the Australian Bobsleigh Team competing in the World Cup circuit throughout Europe and North America and as a member of the 1992 Australian Winter Olympic Squad.
 He was also one of the original Australians to secure an American Football scholarship at the University of Hawaii in 1982.

 Outside of his strongman and sporting career, Edwards pursued a career within the Australian police.
-He joined the Australian Federal Police (AFP) in 1985 and worked in Sydney, Newcastle, Canberra and Los Angeles covering such areas as family law, international drug trafficking and people smuggling.
+He joined the Australian Federal Police (AFP) in 1985 and worked in Sydney, Newcastle, Canberra, Timor-Leste, Afghanistan and twice in the USA Los Angeles and Washington D.Covering such areas as family law, international drug trafficking and people smuggling.
 He established the AFP's Transnational Sexual Exploitation and Trafficking Team in 2003, which addresses crimes of transnational sexual exploitation and travelling child sex offenders.
 From here he took the position of Chair of the Interpol Expert working Group on trafficking in Women and Children, becoming an international expert in this field.
 He went on to work as the National Surveillance Coordinator, Coordinator of Transnational Crime Intelligence and in 2006 gained promotion to Commander, in his capacity as Manager Criminal Intelligence Collection.
 In January 2008, Commander Edwards was posted to East Timor (Timor-Leste) as Security Advisor to the Secretary of State for Security within the Government of East Timor.
 His work within this role was praised by the Minister for Home Affairs, Brendan O'Connor, who echoed and endorsed comments made by the East Timor Prime Minister Xanana Gusmão.
 O'Connor said "Praise from the Prime Minister of Timor-Leste His Excellency Kay Rala Xanana Gusmão today, is testament to Commander Edwards' professionalism and the dedication that he has brought to the role.
 His efforts have gone a long way to strengthening relationships between Australia and Timor-Leste".